Drivers Permits in Michigan

 To apply for a learner's license, you must be at least 14 years and 8 months old, and your parent or legal guardian must accompany you to your local SOS office with the following documents:

 - Proof of identity (e.g. certified birth certificate, Michigan driver education certificate, school ID).

 - Social Security number (Social Security card, W-2, 1099).

-- 2 proofs of Michigan residency (Michigan high school report card, current paystub, bank statement 90 days old or less).
+- 2 documents proving Michigan residency (Michigan high school report card, current paystub, bank statement 90 days old or less).

 - Segment 1 Driver's Ed completion certificate.

 For more information about these required documents, please refer to the Secretary of State's list of acceptable proofs.

 If you are a Michigan resident who has completed Segment 1, your driver's education certificate of completion exempts you from taking the original operator license test.
 Your Segment 1 knowledge exam doubles as your learner's permit test.

 If you are a new Michigan resident with an out-of-state driver's education certificate, you will be required to complete the original operator license test.
 You will need to: